-Backpacking without money – what happens when it runs out! – Is part of my traveling realism’s series
+Backpacking without money – what happens when it runs out! – Is part 3 of my Long term budget traveling realism’s series

 I’ll make no bones about it; running out of it and backpacking without money can undoubtedly be one of the worst situations and feelings a backpacker can have; a real low point in your travels.
 It can make you feel really shitty about yourself and traveling, incompetent and at times even depressed.
 Self doubt takes over and you question yourself to why you’re even bothering to continue.
 It can ruin the whole traveling experience…That’s if you allow it to!

 This is another traveling realism and can happen to anybody at some point.
 It just depends on how you look at it, like it’s the end of the world or put a positive spin on it.

 Put yourself in these shoes for a minute; You’re in a foreign country and so far away from home.
 Your money has dried up, nothing to fall back on, no way of borrowing more money from friends or family back home either.
 There’s no money for rent, for food, for transport…You find yourself stuck in a dark hole and can’t see a way out.

 Your mind over thinks, how will you eat?
 Where you going to stay?
 How are you going to survive?
 You start beating yourself up for getting into this mess.
 Sometimes you even deflect and start blaming others, convincing yourself it was their fault.